Sydney Street Photography

 You won't have to go out and buy another camera, though a compact one with 28-50mm focal length seems to be the camera of choice.
 There are several cameras sold as street cameras due to their small size and fixed lens.
 I've tried both a prime lens of 35mm and my 24-200mm zoom, and I prefer the zoom.
 This is because, for me, it adds flexibility such as capturing a street portrait from a distance.
 But the default focal length I use is 35mm, looking for a complex shot.

 It's entirely up to you...try both if you have them and see what you prefer.
 You might change over time, perhaps starting with a Zoom and then moving to a Prime.
 It also depends on which culture you are shooting in, a Western one or a developing country.
-I will soon be travelling to Morocco and Turkey and I expect to be using my Prime.

 I’m not prescriptive about camera settings or about street photography.
 I’ve discussed elsewhere what my definition of this genre is, and I’ve provided a brief overview of the exposure triangle.
 I use manual settings myself, other than focus, which I set to auto.
 When I am stationary for a period of time, for example, setting up a more complex photograph using layers, I set focus manually.
 Then I set the aperture to about f8 / f11 to enable a focus zone with a deep depth of field.

 The main thing, as with any genre of photography, is to shoot and keep shooting.
 Also, read about street photography and view others' work.
-I find now that, even with a fast shot (perhaps the norm in street photography), my framing comes from my subconscious, and while not perfect, it’s good.
+I find now that, even with a fast shot (perhaps the norm in street photography), my framing comes from my subconscious, and while not perfect, it’s very good.
 It took a year or two before I achieved speed-framing.

 Making Tracks